-READ CAREFULLY BEFORE COMMENCING TO REMOVE THE MACHINE FROM THE TRACTOR.
+READ CAREFULLY BEFORE COMMENCING TO REMOVE THE MACHINE FROM THE TRACTOR

-THE ORDER OF THE FOLLOWING STEPS MUST BE FOLLOWED EXACTLY

-DISCONNECTING THE TOP LINK MUST BE THE LAST OPERATION PRIOR TO DRIVING THE TRACTOR AWAY FROM THE MACHINE.
+THE ORDER OF THE FOLLOWING STEPS MUST BE FOLLOWED EXACTLY - DISCONNECTION OF THE TOP LINK MUST BE THE LAST OPERATION PRIOR TO DRIVING THE TRACTOR AWAY FROM THE MACHINE.

-Do not operate quadrant lever of machine controls through the rear cab window whilst standing on or amongst linkage components.
-Always seek assistance.
+DO NOT operate the Quadrant Lever or Machine Controls through the rear cab window whilst standing on or amongst linkage components.
+ALWAYS SEEK ASSISTANCE.